$42.200.13

 Heart attack

 The legendary Spanish goalkeeper, Iker Casillas, was less fortunate than Christian Eriksen.
-Casillas was unable to return to football after suffering a heart attack.
-The goalkeeper survived it during a training session in 2019 when he played for Portuguese side Porto.
+Casillas could not return to football after a heart attack.
+His heart attack occurred during training in 2019, when he was playing for Portuguese "Porto".

-During one of the exercises, Iker felt that he could not breathe, as if something was squeezing his chest, approached the trainer and said that he did not know what was happening to him, and then fainted.
+While performing one of the exercises, Iker felt that he couldn't breathe, as if something was strongly squeezing his chest.
+He approached the coach and said that he didn't know what was happening to him, and then lost consciousness.
 He was quickly hospitalized.
-At the medical facility, doctors provided appropriate resuscitation care to the footballer, and his life was saved.
+At the medical facility, doctors provided appropriate resuscitation to the footballer, and his life was saved.

-After that incident, Casillas never played again, but continued to train.
-Two years later, he became one of the main investors in Spanish football.
-Casillas also invests a lot of money in the development of medical technologies to save patients with heart attacks.
-This topic has become the most important for him.
-He admitted to reporters that after a heart attack, he was born a second time and will always help people who have big problems with the "main engine of the body.
+After this incident, Casillas no longer played, but continued to train.
+And two years later, he became one of the main investors in Spanish football.
+Casillas also invests heavily in the development of medical technologies to save patients with heart attacks.
+This topic became the most important for him.
+He admitted to journalists that after the heart attack, he was born again and will always help people who have big problems with the "main engine of the body."

 I feel great now.
-Money is also important, but above all, we want to make the world a better place.
-We help people by simplifying the diagnosis of diseases, finding jobs for former athletes, and making football technology accessible to amateurs.
+Money is important too, but first and foremost we want to make the world a better place.
+We help people by simplifying disease diagnosis, finding jobs for former athletes, and making football technologies accessible to amateurs.
 This is just the beginning, we have many plans

-As a reminder, Iker Casillas is considered the most titled goalkeeper in the history of football.
-He has won the Spanish Championship, the Spanish Cup, the Champions League, the European Championship twice, and the World Cup.
+Let us remind you, Iker Casillas is considered the most decorated goalkeeper in the history of football.
+He has won the Spanish championship, the Spanish Cup, the Champions League multiple times, and the European Championship and the World Cup twice.

 Country: Canada